 The technology company has installed 500 lines of digital telephone service available at the Thomas & Mack Center, Cox Pavilion, Mendenhall Center and outside media trailers.
 The service will be provided through Cox Business IP Centrex, an advanced, cloud-based hosted telephone system with business-grade voice service.

-Cox Business is also providing UNLV with a temporary, redundant 10-gigabit fiber-optic connection to help ensure internet connectivity for the media corps, vendors and guests.
+Cox Business is also providing UNLV with a temporary, redundant 10-gigabit fiber-optic internet to help ensure internet connectivity for the media corps, vendors and guests.

 The UNLV debate facilities will also have access to a customized tier of 20 high-definition cable channels and affiliate broadcasters made available on nearly 200 television monitors throughout.
 Included among these are BBC America, CNN, CNN en Español, C-SPAN, CNBC, Fox Business, News, Fox News Network, HLN as well as other providers on the Cox cable line-up.
 Local broadcast affiliates are also included in addition to the live debate feed.